 of sea turtles found around the world.
 These highly migratory

-This highly migratory species, estimated to live over 100 years, is one of the largest reptiles in the world.
+species, estimated to live over 100 years, are some of the largest reptiles in the world.
+Included

 Green sea turtles are typically found in the waters of the Caribbean; however, they are also found in the coastal waters of Georgia.
 The main reason for the decline of this species is due to hunting.
 Green sea turtles are typically hunted for their meat, which is typically then made into soup.
 They are really unique, because they are the only type of sea turtle that eats plants.
 Therefore, they are usually found in shallow waters where there are characteristically a lot of algae.

 Hawksbill sea turtles, smaller than most other sea turtles, have a diet that consists mainly of sponges and other invertebrates.
 Unfortunately, these creatures are by and large hunted for their shells.
 Until recently, Japan was major importer of tortoise shells; however, they agreed to stop this practice in 1993.
 Nevertheless, black-market trading of these precious goods still exists today, especially from Cuba.